trewknowledge/GDPR/README.md

 ### Terms of Service & Privacy Policy consent management

 From the Settings options in the dashboard, the Data Processor can select the pages that will be tracked and logged for Terms of Service and Privacy Policy, then include their content.

 On login, the user must consent to the Terms of Service and the Privacy Policy outlined on the site.
 If the user does not consent, the user will not be registered or logged in.

 If the site owner updates the Privacy Policy or Terms of Service page content, the change will be logged and flagged to the admin that they must notify users on next login to seek re-consent.
 Additionally, the warning message can be dismissed in the event of a minor correction or mistake.

 ### Requests Table & Right to Erasure

 1. The Data User is able to submit a request to be erased from the profile using a shortcode.
-2. When a request is made, the Data User will receive an email confirmation to confirm the deletion request.
+1. When a request is made, the Data User will receive an email confirmation to confirm the deletion request.
+1.
-3. (a) after email confirmation, the user request is added to the requests table for review by the Administrator.
+   1. after email confirmation, the user request is added to the requests table for review by the Administrator.
 The Administrator can also add user manually with an email look up and review.
-3. (b) if the Data User has content published on the site for any post types, or comments, they will be added to this table.
+   1. if the Data User has content published on the site for any post types, or comments, they will be added to this table.
 If they do not have any content, they will receive a confirmation of erasure request and be provided a 6 digit Token for safe keeping after erasure in case of recover data needs.
+1.
-4. (a) the requests table allows the Administrator to reassign any content to another user or delete it.
+   1. the requests table allows the Administrator to reassign any content to another user or delete it.
-4. (b) In the event of comments, the Data User’s content would be made anonymous.
+   1. In the event of comments, the Data User’s content would be made anonymous.

 ### Audit Log